Starting an online business can be a great way to make money doing something you love. But what if you don't want to or can't stock physical products?

 When comparing print on demand to dropshipping, we see the following:

-The main difference between dropshipping and print on demand is that with dropshipping, your supplier doesn’t make any changes to the product and the shipping time can be faster, while with print on demand, your supplier creates the product according to your custom design and the shipping time can be longer.
+The main difference between dropshipping and print on demand is that with dropshipping, your supplier doesn’t make any changes to the product, and the shipping time can be faster.
+In contrast, with print on demand, your supplier creates the product according to your custom design, and the shipping time can be longer.

 Here's an infographic that summarizes all differences:

 If you are an artist or graphic designer and would like to learn more about the print on demand business model, take a look at the following articles:

 - Is Print on Demand Still Profitable Today in 2023?

 - How to Start a Print on Demand Business in 2023 (8 Steps)

 3. Digital products